Radiator (engine cooling): Coolant pressure

 Because the thermal efficiency of internal combustion engines increases with internal temperature, the coolant is kept at higher-than-atmospheric pressure to increase its boiling point.
 A calibrated pressure-relief valve is usually incorporated in the radiator's fill cap.
 This pressure varies between models, but typically ranges from 4 to 30 psi.

 As the coolant system pressure increases with a rise in temperature, it will reach the point where the pressure relief valve allows excess pressure to escape.
 This will stop when the system temperature stops rising.
 In the case of an over-filled radiator (or header tank) pressure is vented by allowing a little liquid to escape.
 This may simply drain onto the ground or be collected in a vented container which remains at atmospheric pressure.
 When the engine is switched off, the cooling system cools and liquid level drops.
 In some cases where excess liquid has been collected in a bottle, this may be 'sucked' back into the main coolant circuit.
 In other cases, it is not.

 Engine coolant

 Before World War II, engine coolant was usually plain water.
 Antifreeze was used solely to control freezing, and this was often only done in cold weather.
 If plain water is left to freeze in the block of an engine the water can expand as it freezes.
 This effect can cause severe internal engine damage due to the expanding of the ice.

 Development in high-performance aircraft engines required improved coolants with higher boiling points, leading to the adoption of glycol or water-glycol mixtures.
 These led to the adoption of glycols for their antifreeze properties.

-Since the development of aluminium or mixed-metal engines, corrosion inhibition has become even more important than antifreeze, and in all regions and seasons.
+Since the development of aluminium alloy or mixed-metal engines, corrosion inhibition has become even more important than antifreeze, and in all regions and seasons.